ftorres1981/palermista/README.md

 🎓 I also have an academic background in programming, which gives me a deeper understanding of how software is built.
 This technical knowledge allows me to communicate effectively with development teams and has laid the groundwork for my next step: automation.

 🚀 Currently, I’m actively transitioning into test automation.
-I’m learning tools like Selenium and Postman, as well as programming with Python and JavaScript.
+I’m learning tools like TypeScript, Python and JavaScript.
 I'm excited to apply this knowledge to create more scalable, efficient, and reliable testing processes.

 💡 I'm deeply motivated by curiosity and improvement.
 Whether it’s mastering a new testing framework, staying up to date with QA best practices, or tackling a complex bug, I’m always eager to learn and take on new challenges.